snowfoxsh/nestify/README.md

 ## Limitations

-n Nestify, while you can work with a wide range of complex types to structure your data effectively, there's a specific limitation regarding the definition of new types directly within the generics of other types.
+In Nestify, while you can work with a wide range of complex types to structure your data effectively, there's a specific limitation regarding the definition of new types directly within the generics of other types.
 This limitation affects scenarios where you might want to dynamically define a struct or enum inside a generic container like `Vec<T>`, `Option<T>`, or `Result<T, E>` as part of the type declaration.

 The limitation is specifically around embedding a new type definition within the generic parameters of another type.
 For instance: